5 cups cooked Basmati rice

 ½ teaspoon asafoetida powder (found at Indian grocery stores)

-1 to 2 medium chilies with seeds, diced, or more to taste
+1 to 2 medium green chiles with seeds (preferably serrano) with seeds, diced, or more to taste

 1. In a large bowl, combine the rice, yogurt, and salt, kneading them together with your hands.
 Then stir in the cucumber (in spring or summer) or the pomegranate seeds (in fall or winter).
 Set aside.

 2. In a small saute pan, heat the canola oil over medium heat.
 After a few minutes, when the oil is hot and shimmering, add in the lentils.
 When they’re just beginning to turn golden (after about 3 minutes), add in the mustard seeds and asafoetida powder.
 Stir briefly.
 You will hear a popping sound when the mustard seeds begin to cook.

 3. After just a minute, when the popping becomes more frequent, add in the chiles and curry leaves.
 Stir for 1 to 2 minutes, then remove the pan from the heat.